What Is Loss Mitigation?

 Forbearance

-Putting your mortgage payment into forbearance means you won’t have to pay anything toward your mortgage for a set period.
+Putting your mortgage payment into forbearance means you won’t have to pay anything toward your mortgage for a set period of time.
 Generally, forbearance periods last between three and six months, though you can apply for an extension in extreme circumstances.

 As long as you follow through with the agreed-upon payment terms, your credit score can sometimes remain unaffected.
-Because reporting practices for forbearance can differ and affect how your credit report looks, it’s a good idea to confirm your lender’s policy first before agreeing to forbearance.
+However, because reporting practices for forbearance can differ and affect how your credit report looks, it’s a good idea to confirm your lender’s policy first before agreeing to forbearance.

 Eligibility requirements for forbearance